douglashill/nova-autosave/README.md

-**AutoSave** enables saving automatically when editing files in Nova.
+**AutoSave** enables saving automatically when editing files.
 No more ⌘S needed!

 ## Usage